Walkthrough guide for Google Threat Intelligence group administrators

 2.3.1.
 Editing Private Scanning retention period and storage region

-Web interface => On My group menu option -> SETTINGS tab -> Private scanning section, administrators can configure the default Retention period days of files submitted to Private Scanning, their Storage region during their lifetime in Google Threat Intelligence's database and also some analysis preferences such as detonating the sample in dynamic analysis sandboxes to be not just statically but also dynamically analyzed.
+Web interface => On My group menu option -> SETTINGS tab -> Private scanning section, group administrators can configure the default Retention period days of files submitted to Private Scanning, their Storage region during their lifetime in Google Threat Intelligence's database and also some analysis preferences such as detonating the sample in dynamic analysis sandboxes to be not just statically but also dynamically analyzed.
 For this, other configurations are available such as enabling internet access to allow external communications of the file and intercepting HTTP/TLS communications.
 Additionally, there's an option for enabling live interactions of analysts with the sandbox where the sample is detonated.

 This configuration will be used by default, although users are able to configure these parameters for each file they are submitting to Private Scanning directly from the submission form.